pragma-/pbot/doc/Factoids.md

     <pragma-> !smr derpy3 girls
        <PBot> gIrLs ArE dUmB!

+We can make an alias with a more friendly name.
+By the way, if the `recall`ed message is the most recent, there is no need to use an argument (e.g., `girls`).

+    <pragma-> !factalias mock smr

+    <pragma-> !mock derpy3
+       <PBot> gIrLs ArE dUmB!

 ## Special variables
 You can use the following variables in a factoid or, in some cases, as an argument to one.